 One key aspect of our work over the last 15 years has supported business in ensuring the accessibility and usability of their websites and apps.
-Every year over 70% of the sites we've audited have been assessed as 'red' on our traffic light system, presenting businesses with issues of brand and PR damage, commercial loss and legal risk.
+Every year, over 70% of the sites we've checked have been assessed as 'red' on our traffic light system, presenting businesses with issues of brand and PR damage, commercial loss and legal risk.
 Its hard to understand why things haven't changed over the years so we decided to try to quantify the commercial implications of excluding customers with disabilities.

 We looked in detail at the fast-growing online retail sector, to explore the online shopping experience of people with disabilities and examine the cost to business of ignoring disabled shoppers.
 The 2016 findings were startling:

 - 71% of disabled customers with access needs would click away from a website that they found difficult to use

 - Those customers who clicked away had an estimated spending power of £11.75 billion in the UK alone, around 10% of the total UK online spend at the time